-A Brief History of the Lyons Library
+A Brief History of the Library in Lyons

 - 1885 — The Lyons train depot was built using local red sandstone.
 Lyons became an important railhead for shipping sandstone and gold ore and was also used for tourism.
-The depot operated until the 1960s.
+The train depot operated until the 1960s.

-- 2005 — An original Lyons railroad depot bench was donated to the library by the Tisone family.
+- 2005 — An original Lyons railroad depot bench was donated to the Library by the Tisone family.

 - 2006 — The family of F. LaVerne Johnson donated a historic railroad baggage cart located on the west lawn of the Depot building.

 - September 12, 2013 — A devastating flood hit Lyons and the region destroying many homes and severely damaging roads and buildings, including the Depot building.
 Many Library materials were destroyed, and everything else was placed in a storage pod for safekeeping.
 For a few months, the Library was located in the tiny Visitor’s Center building in Sandstone Park.

 - September, 2013 — the Lyons area community renewed its efforts to build and operate a new library following the disastrous flood that destroyed much of the Library and the surrounding areas.

 - April 2014 — The Library moved again to its temporary location at 405 Main St. This larger space provided more room for materials and programming.

 - July 1, 2015 the Lyons Regional Library District began operations to serve its expanded population.
 The Library District is governed by a separate board of trustees appointed by the Town of Lyons, Boulder County and Larimer County.
 View the district map here.